aoiflux/rohy/README.md

 - **Annotate** with your own findings — a flag, tags and a note per event, kept in a readable sidecar beside the evidence rather than inside it.
-- **See provenance** everywhere: a relation the tool inferred and one you asserted never look the same.
+- **See provenance** everywhere: a relation the tool inferred and one you asserted never look the same — and every generated edge can name the rule, algorithm, match and step that produced it.
+- **Learn how it works** from an explainer page that animates each correlation algorithm step by step over a worked example.

 Everything stays local. rohy makes no network calls; your case data never leaves the machine.